HalfCentaurHalfHorse/Data-Visualization-/Project3.md

 Number of Pulitzer Prize winners and finalists from 2004 to 2014, and Number of Pulitzer Prize winners and finalists from 1990 to 2014.

-1. Choose one of the newspapers and research it online to gain a deeper understanding of its uniqueness.
+c.
+Choose one of the newspapers and research it online to gain a deeper
+    understanding of its uniqueness.
 Provide a brief summary of your results. *Cite your sources by linking to the pages where you found the information.*